Mo3az00/simple-node-server/docs/install-mongodb.md

 ## Enabling Authentication

-Open the mongodb.conf file:
+Open the mongodb.conf file with <a href="https://github.com/noreading/simple-node-server#basic-nano-commands" target="_blank">nano</a>:
 <pre>
 sudo nano /etc/mongod.conf
 </pre>

 In the "#security" section we remove the hash to enable it and add the authorization setting:
 <pre>
 security:
   authorization: enabled
 </pre>

 Restart the daemon to activate authorization:
 <pre>
 sudo systemctl restart mongod
 </pre>

 ## Verify authorization

 Open the Mongo shell:
 <pre>
 sudo mongo
 </pre>

 Select the admin database:
 <pre>
 use admin
 </pre>

 Try to authenticate as the admin user:
 <pre>
 db.auth('databaseManager', '<b>{your secure password}</b>')
 </pre>

 If the result is not only "1", something went wrong copy &amp; pasting.
 This is what the full verification should look like:
 <pre>
 > use admin
 switched to db admin